- The EU is guilty of financial fraud

 09 - 03

-UK farmers get over £2.7 billion from the EU every year, adding up to 54% of farmers’ income.
+UK farmers get over £2.7 billion from the EU every year, adding up to 55% of farmers’ income in 2014, rising to 70% in 2015 says Defra (FT May 3, 2017).
 These payments for the majority of farms make the difference between profit and loss.
 Of a net profit of say £150 per acre that a mainstream, mixed enterprise farm might earn, £70 would come from EU.
 They would lose it.
 And the EU takes 62% of British farming exports.
 That would also be at risk.

 A further 5.2 billion euros is allocated to UK rural development per annum.
 That would go too.